Address

 This traditional main course features a castrated rooster, chosen for its tender meat and rich flavor.
 It’s typically stuffed with herbs and roasted to perfection, creating a centerpiece worthy of the Christmas table.
 The bird is often marinated overnight in white wine and herbs, then stuffed with a mixture of breadcrumbs, Parmigiano-Reggiano, eggs, and aromatics.
 Slow roasting ensures the meat remains juicy while developing a golden, crispy skin.

-This hearty fish soup combines various Mediterranean seafood in a fragrant tomato broth.
-Each region has its version, but all share the common thread of fresh, high-quality seafood and aromatic herbs.
-The base of the soup starts with a soffritto of onions, celery, and carrots, followed by white wine and tomatoes.
-Different types of fish and shellfish are added at various stages to ensure each is cooked perfectly.
+This hearty fish soup brings together a medley of Mediterranean seafood in a fragrant tomato broth.
+While each region boasts its own version, all share the hallmark of fresh, high-quality seafood and aromatic herbs.
+The soup begins with a soffritto of onions, celery, and carrots, providing a flavorful base that is then enhanced with white wine and tomatoes.
+Various types of fish and shellfish are carefully added in stages, ensuring every ingredient is cooked to perfection.

 A Neapolitan Christmas Eve tradition, this dish features fried eel.
 The eel is cut into chunks, floured, and fried until crispy outside while remaining tender inside.
 Before cooking, the eel is typically soaked in water and vinegar to remove any muddy taste.
 The tradition of eating eel on Christmas Eve dates back centuries and is considered a symbol of good fortune.